 In short, you should have a recent backup of your website available at all times.
-This backup should also include a copy of your database so that you can restore the entire website to a working state before the connection error.
+This backup should also include a copy of your database so that you can restore the entire website to a working state before the connection where can i buy xanax online error.

 Restoring a backup without access to the WordPress admin can be tricky, though.
 If you depend on a plugin solution, you might be out of luck altogether.